nicomwong/nicomwong/README.md

-I am presently working as a DevOps Egineer at [Advocates for Human Potential](https://www.ahpnet.com/).\
+Hey!
+I'm a DevOps Egineer at [Advocates for Human Potential](https://www.ahpnet.com/).\
 Previously, I was a Software Engineer working at Amazon on part of the backend of their e-commerce website, [amazon.com](https://www.amazon.com/).

+My favorite hobby is working in the terminal and using Vim!

 [e-mail](mailto:nicowong8@gmail.com)\
 [linkedin](https://www.linkedin.com/in/nicomwong/)\